 A second theme in my research agenda is to focus on working with governments and administrative offices that are currently designing or implementing policies that are relevant to my areas of interest.
 While this partnership clearly limits the range of potential policies I can study to those that are politically feasible it assures the policy relevance of the studies as well as access to administrative data.
 Importantly, this relationship with policymakers will often present the opportunity to influence the design of the policy, both to potentially improve it based on prior evidence as well as to facilitate ex post evaluation.

 In my recent research I have applied these ideas to the study of education markets in Chile.
 These markets have a significant private sector and public-private interaction is a dominant feature of the market.
-In ongoing work I am exploring similar concepts in new projects working with the governments of Peru, Mexico, and the Dominican Republic.
+In ongoing work I am exploring similar concepts in new projects working with the governments of Peru and the Dominican Republic.
 My general fields of study include Public Economics, Labor Economics, and Industrial Organization.

 I work at Princeton University, where I have a joint appointment at the Economics Department and the Woodrow Wilson School of Public and International Affairs.
-I recently my PhD from the Department of Economics at Yale University.